 “[The focus is] having to adjust to guarding the ball a lot more,” Schner said.
 “They have very quick guards.
 They play very fast-paced.
 They put a lot of pressure on the ball.
 We play a pretty fast-paced game, but we can expect them to go right along with that and play a fast-paced game as well.
 I think the key for us is really dictating defensively what’s going on.”

 The Eagles won their last three games by a total of seven points, and have given those opponents opportunities to win up until the final moments of the game.
 Schner said that continuing to do so moving forward will not allow them to succeed in the playoffs, especially against a talented team like Averett.

 “Teams have gotten too many offensive rebounds on us,” Schner said.
 “I think offensive rebounding could be a strength for us, and we’ve allowed too many teams to get second chance points.
 Making sure that we hold teams to one shot, grabbing the rebound and getting out quickly in transition with it has been something we worked on for sure.”

 Schner said he is excited to kick off his final tournament run with a home court advantage at the WoodPEC and, if the Eagles win, to play their second-round game there on Mar.
 5.

 “It’s great to be at home in a gym that you’ve put up so many shots in over your many years here at Emory,” Schner said.
 “It’s also just great for all of our students and for all of our Emory basketball fans to be able to be here to watch this game.”

-Jenna Daly (she/her) (25C) is from Windsor Locks, Connecticut and majoring in strategic consulting, real estate and philosophy, politics and law on a pre-law track.
-Outside of the Wheel, she is on Emory’s Cross Country and Track & Field teams.
+Jenna Daly (she/her) (25B) is from Windsor Locks, Connecticut and majoring in strategic consulting, real estate and philosophy, politics and law.
+Outside of the Wheel, Jenna is a member of Emory’s Varsity Cross Country and Track & Field teams.
 In her free time, she enjoys playing Spikeball, cheering on the Boston Bruins and discovering new restaurants in Atlanta.